wobkenh/simplematcomponents/projects/simplemattable/README.md

 This is perfect if you want to display data in a table and do not need full control over the table HTML.

 Instead of copy/pasting the HTML for each column, you can describe the columns in a declarative way via Typescript code.
-A lot of different options like align, buttons, icons and even custom css allow you to further customize your table.
+A lot of different options like align, buttons, icons, custom css and even custom table cell components allow you to further customize your table.

 SimpleMatTable also allows you to enable adding, editing and deleting of elements in the table.
 It supports different form fields like number, text, date and select inputs.